Kuwait Business Registration

 The local Kuwaiti agent may act as the distributor of the principal’s products in a defined territory in consideration for a percentage of the profit.
 Distributors are engaged in the promotion, import, and distribution of the products of their principal.

 Commission Agency Agreement

 The purpose of these offices is to develop market studies and production potential without engaging in actual business activity or the business of commercial agents.
-Fees of a commercial representative may be paid as a fixed regular amount, a commission, or percentage of profits.
+Fees of a commercial representative may be paid as a fixed regular amount, a commission, or a percentage of profits.

 The minimum share capital requirements to establishing a WLL, KSC, KSC varies depending on the activities of the company and are prescribed by the Ministry of Commerce.

-A company incorporated in Kuwait and Gulf Corporation Council (GCC) countries (i.e. Bahrain, Kuwait, Oman, Qatar, Saudi Arabia and United Arab Emirates) which is wholly owned by GCC citizens is not subject to corporate income tax in Kuwait.
-GCC companies with foreign ownership are subject to taxation to the extent of the foreign ownership.
+A company incorporated in Kuwait and Gulf Corporation Council (GCC) countries (i.e. Bahrain, Kuwait, Oman, Qatar, Saudi Arabia, and the United Arab Emirates) which is wholly owned by GCC citizens is not subject to corporate income tax in Kuwait.
+GCC companies with foreign ownership are subject to taxation to the extent of foreign ownership.